 Shutdown wasn't designed to be run setuid.

-is executing shutdown, it ONLY checks who is currently logged in on (one of the) console(s).
+/etc/shutdown.allow does not chwck who invoked shutdown, ONLY who is logged in on (one of) the console(s).

 -n If -o is specified, prevent the file system cache from being flushed by passing -n option to halt or reboot.
 This option should not be used.